 Rhophylac Side Effects

-Note: This document contains side effect information about rho (d) immune globulin.
-Some of the dosage forms listed on this page may not apply to the brand name Rhophylac.
+Note: This page contains side effects data for the generic drug rho (d) immune globulin.
+It is possible that some of the dosage forms included below may not apply to the brand name Rhophylac.

 For the Consumer

 Applies to rho (d) immune globulin: injectable, powder for solution, solution